d-t-w/netty-buffers/README.md

 *Realisations*

- * Buffer pooling probably not suited to this scenarion of mixed message size, fine to turn it off
+ * Buffer pooling probably not suited to this scenario of bursty, mixed message size, fine to turn it off
  * Backpressure a real consideration, no way to avoid 100% memory consumption with no BP and slow peers

 *Questions*

  * Why do some PoolChunk fail to deallocate / linger on 1% usage?

+## Scenario 2

+ Captured in this ticket related to Yada/Aleph: https://github.com/juxt/yada/issues/75

+ Nothing related to my own issue, but I found the ticket when looking for other Pool/OOM issues

+ It's Clojure, a couple of the Juxt guys are former colleagues, +ztellman, so why not try and help

-## Usage
+## Reproducing

 Generate files of varying size: